 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Belgium opposes EU plan to use Russian assets to support Ukraine
+Belgium opposes EU plan to use Russian assets to support Ukraine.

 Công LuậnCông Luận04/12/2025

-Most of these assets are held at Euroclear, a financial institution based in Brussels.
+The majority of these assets are held at Euroclear, a financial institution based in Brussels.

-blue and white flag on the pole
+Blue and white flags on the pole

 Source: https://congluan.vn/bi-phan-doi-ke-hoach-eu-dung-tai-san-nga-ho-tro-ukraine-10320271.html